ctlab/GADMA/docs/source/index.rst

 GADMA [Noskova2020]_ implements methods for automatic inference of the joint demographic history of multiple populations from genetic data.

 **GADMA is a command-line tool**.
-It presents a series of launches of the genetic algorithm and infers demographic history from the Allele Frequency Spectrum of multiple populations (up to three).
+It presents a series of launches of the global and local search algorithms and infers demographic history of multiple populations.
+The automatic inference handles up to three populations.

-GADMA features variuos optimization methods (`global <https://gadma.readthedocs.io/en/latest/api/gadma.optimizers.html#global-optimizers-list>`_ and `local <https://gadma.readthedocs.io/en/latest/api/gadma.optimizers.html#local-optimizers-list>`_ search algorithms) which may be used for `any general optimization problem <https://gadma.readthedocs.io/en/latest/api_examples/optimization_example.html>`_.

 GADMA provides choice of several engines for the demographic inference: